Short Story - The Hanging Day - Grant Eagar

 The Hanging Day

 It was a beautiful spring morning in Dodge City, a sleepy town in western Kansas.
-Sarah stood alongside two others, one in his forties and a nineteen-year-old boy.
-In front of them stood a gallows built out of scraps of old barn wood and whatever else they could cobble together.
+Sarah Sanchez, a young woman with long coal-black hair and ice-blue eyes stood alongside two men.
+In front of them were gallows built out of scraps of old barn wood and whatever else they could cobble together.

 The crowd ignored him, jostling for a prime viewing spot.
-The sheriff raised his hands and yelled, “Quiet while I read the judgments!”
+Two old women began fighting and the deputy had to separate them.
+The sheriff raised his hands and yelled, “Quiet!
+Now there will be no drinking nor fighting until after the hanging.”
+This was met with loud boos from the crowd.
+“Calm down or there will be no public hanging; we’ll send you all home.
+Now let me read the judgments against the plaintiffs!”
 He explored his coat pockets and pulled out several crumpled-up sheets of parchment.
 He straightened the papers and then climbed onto the gallows.
 He felt in his shirt pocket and retrieved a pair of spectacles.
-He glanced at the prisoners, “when I call your name step forward while I read the judge’s decision.
+He glanced at the prisoners, “When I call your name step forward while I read the judge’s decision.
 Akondo Silver-Chief, please step forward.”
-When a tall boy with braids in his late teens did not move the deputy shoved him forward.
+When no one stepped forward, a tall boy with braids in his early twenties was shoved forward by the deputy.
 He sprawled onto the ground and the deputy brusquely pulled him to his feet.

 Sarah said, “Show him some respect, there is no need to treat someone so.”